 Accounts receivable include amounts billed at the invoiced amount and unbilled amounts.
-Unbilled receivables relate to revenues earned and recognized but which have not been billed by the Group in accordance with the terms of the contract.
+Unbilled receivables relate to revenues earned and recognized but have not yet been billed in accordance with the terms of the contract.

 The allowance for doubtful accounts is the management's best estimate of the amount of probable credit losses resulting from the inability of the Group's customers to make required payments.
-The allowance for doubtful accounts is based on a review of specifically identified accounts, aging data and historical collection.
+The allowance for doubtful accounts is based on a review of specifically identified accounts, aging data and historical collection pattern.
 Account balances are charged off against the allowance after all means of collection have been exhausted and the potential for recovery is considered remote.
 The Group does not have any off-balance-sheet credit exposure related to its customers.